 Several studies have linked various chemicals used to manufacture scents to allergies, contact dermatitis, hormone disruptors, asthma triggers, neurotoxins, and carcinogens.
 So it’s better to avoid fragrances when you can. (you can actually avoid fragrances altogether if you want – we’ll teach you how to start living life fragrance-free.)

 Today, more people than ever are suffering from and developing perfume allergies and sensitivity.
 When you do, being exposed to fragranced products can lead to various adverse conditions (see next section).
 And the more you are exposed to perfume, the more you increase the risk of developing perfume allergies.
-So even if you are not allergic or sensitive to fragrances, it’s advisable to avoid perfume whenever you can.
+So even if you are not allergic or sensitive to fragrances, it’s advisable to avoid perfume whenever possible.

-Allergic reactions to fragrance in skincare products
+Allergic reactions to fragrances in skincare products

 Fragrance allergy is the leading cause of cosmetic contact dermatitis in the United States.
 The National Eczema Association estimates that